Generic selectors

 Figure 4:

-(a) Axial proton density fat saturated (PDFS) image of a 39 years old patient with history of trauma shows a displaced meniscal fragment arising from the anterior horn and body of medial meniscus at 9 o’clock position (arrow). (b) Sagittal proton density fat saturated (PDFS) image of the same patient shows the displaced medial meniscal fragment in the intercondylar region (arrow).
+(a) Axial proton density fat saturated (PDFS) image of a 39 years old patient with a history of trauma shows a displaced meniscal fragment arising from the anterior horn and body of medial meniscus at 9 o’clock position (arrow). (b) Sagittal proton density fat saturated (PDFS) image of the same patient shows the displaced medial meniscal fragment in the intercondylar region (arrow).

-Figure 5a showed a displaced meniscal fragment arising from the body and posterior horn of medial meniscus of right knee at 4 o’clock position.
+Figure 5a showed a displaced meniscal fragment arising from the body and posterior horn of medial meniscus of the right knee at 4 o’clock position.
 The coronal image shows a displaced fragment inferior to the medial meniscus [Figure 5b].

 Figure 5:

-(a) Axial proton density fat saturated (PDFS) image of a 45 years old patient with history of pain in the medial aspect of right knee joint shows a displaced fragment arising from the body and posterior horn of medial meniscus at 4 o’clock position (arrow). (b) Coronal proton density fat saturated (PDFS) image of the same patient showing the displaced fragment inferior to the medial meniscus (‘Boomerang sign’) (arrow).
+(a) Axial proton density fat saturated (PDFS) image of a 45 years old patient with a history of pain in the medial aspect of right knee joint shows a displaced fragment arising from the body and posterior horn of medial meniscus at 4 o’clock position (arrow). (b) Coronal proton density fat saturated (PDFS) image of the same patient showing the displaced fragment inferior to the medial meniscus (‘Boomerang sign’) (arrow).

 Axial Proton density fat saturated image demonstrates an displaced macerated medial meniscal fragment of the left knee at 9-10 o’clock position [Figure 6a].
 The sagittal image shows the displaced fragment anterior to the posterior cruciate ligament [Figure 6b].